alpaddesai/SoftwareProductDevelopmentLifecycle/README.md

 # Systems Engineering

-The project provides an introduction to international managerial finance
+The project provides an introduction to Systems Engineering

 Images are custom.
 Confidential information is not displayed.